 How to Use Tetrahexyldecyl Ascorbate

-In an oil-based formula like our Vitamin C + Bakuchiol Serum, THDA should be applied after lighter, water-based hydrating serums and before moisturiser.
+In an oil-based formula like our Vitamin C Serums, THDA should be applied after lighter, water-based hydrating serums and before moisturiser.

-Our serum contains 10% THDA - the maximum recommended percentage - which means it's a high potency formula.
+Both our serums are high potency formulas containing 10% and 20% THDA.
 If you're new to using any form of Vitamin C, start slowly by using it every other day.

 As THDA provides protection against oxidative damage from UV and other environmental factors, your skin will benefit most when using it as part of a morning skincare routine.
 Always complete your routine with daily sun protection as the final layer.